City of Brampton Logo

 Personnel: How many film production personnel will be involved?

-Vehicles: How many vehicles will require parking on your property?
+Vehicles: How many vehicles will require parking on your property and in the community?

 Insurance, Sets, Fees